Luxury Problem

-Luxury Problem is a studio album by the American punk rock band Lunachicks.
-It was released by Go-Kart Records on June 8, 1999.
-It is the band's most recent album.
+Luxury Problem is the fifth studio album by the American punk rock band Lunachicks, released on June 1, 1999, through Go-Kart Records.
+Following the departure of guitarist Sindi Benezra in 1997, it is the only album with the band as a quartet.
+It is also their most recent album, having been on hiatus since 2001.

 Production

 The album was recorded after the departure of guitarist Sindi Benezra, making the band a quartet.

 Critical reception

 Ox-Fanzine called Luxury Problems "a noisy, in no way overproduced punk rock album with a certain 'indie rock' touch ... a solid, satisfying proposition."
 CMJ New Music Report wrote that the band retains "its fatal chops and sharp lyrical teeth."